-This clay heart solar system project shows how much you love our planets and would be the perfect showcase in any science fair or space day at school!
+This salt dough solar system shows how much you love our planets and would be the perfect showcase in any science fair or space day at school!
 Kids will love making this simple solar system mobile and displaying it in their bedroom or classroom.

 Make this creative and colorful solar system mobile made from clay hearts!
-This solar system project is perfect for summer crafts or the science fair!
+This salt dough solar system mobile is perfect for summer crafts or the science fair!

 This post contains affiliate links.